-Sometimes you may be dazzled by oncoming vehicles at night that appears to be on the main beam.
+Sometimes you may be dazzled by oncoming vehicles at night that appear to be on the main beam.
 Often they are not, it's just the alignment that's incorrect.
 Make sure yours are adjusted correctly, dazzling can cause accidents.

 Few people realise how important it is to carry spare bulbs until one fails in the middle of a long journey.
 These are easily bought, stowed in the car and replaced by an auto electrician – a small price to pay for peace of mind.

 Consult the handbook if you are having problems.
 If the light or lights still do not work after the bulb has been replaced, there may be a fuse fault.
 Look in the fuse box and find the appropriate fuse; replace if necessary or have an auto electrician do it for you.

 An automotive battery is a type of rechargeable battery that supplies electric energy to an automobile.

 An automotive SLI battery (starting, lighting, ignition) powers the starter motor, the lights, and the ignition system of a vehicle's engine.

 These batteries are usually lead-acid type and are made of six galvanic cells in series to provide a 12-volt system.
 Each cell provides 2.1 volts for a total of 12.6 volts at full charge.
 Heavy vehicles, such as highway trucks or tractors, often equipped with diesel engines, may have two batteries in series for a 24-volt system or may have parallel strings of batteries.